jjrr1984/eurojackpot/README.md

 ## Special notes

 - A little delay was included to show the loading animation
-- If API call fails, app uses mocked data
+- It was not possible to make API request work, so if API call fails, app uses mocked data.

 ## Possible improvements

 - Use redux for global state
+- Use i18n
+- Add accessibility